Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Introduction

-We finish this section by mentioning a few related works.
-Dynamical percolation was introduced in \cite{HaggstromPeresSteif97}, and studied in a number of subsequent works by various authors.
+Let us finish this short review of related works by focusing on dynamical percolation.
+This theme was introduced in \cite{HaggstromPeresSteif97}, and studied in a number of subsequent works by various authors.
 In the context of \cite{HaggstromPeresSteif97}, only the edges of some fixed infinite graph are resampled while in the definition above, we resample the edges of a finite complete graph.
-The scaling limit of dynamical percolation for critical percolation on the two dimensional triangular lattice was obtained in \cite{GarbanPeteSchramm2013arXiv}, with techniques quite different from the one used in the present paper.
-More related to the present paper is the work \cite{RobertsSengul2016arXiv}, where dynamical percolation on critical Erd\"os-Rényi random graphs, as introduced above, is studied notably at rate $1$.
+The scaling limit of dynamical percolation for critical percolation on the two dimensional triangular lattice was obtained in \cite{GarbanPeteSchramm2018}, with techniques quite different from the ones used in the present paper.
+More related to the present paper is the work \cite{RobertsSengul2018}, where dynamical percolation on critical Erd\H{o}s-Rényi random graphs, as introduced above, is studied notably at rate $1$.
 The authors show that the size of the largest connected component that appears during the time interval $[0,1]$ is of order $n^{2/3}\log^{1/3}n$ with probability tending to one as $n$ goes to infinity.
-They also study ``quantitative noise-sensitivity'' of the event $A_n$ that the largest component of $\calG(n,p(\lambda,n))$ is of size at least $an^{2/3}$ for some fixed $a>0$ (see Proposition~2.2 in \cite{RobertsSengul2016arXiv}).
-The results in the present paper can be used to find the precise scaling of quantitative noise-sensitivity for events talking about the sizes of the largest components (like $A_n$ for instance).
+They also study ``quantitative noise-sensitivity'' of the event $A_n$ that the largest component of $\calG(n,p(\lambda,n))$ is of size at least $an^{2/3}$ for some fixed $a>0$ (see \cite[Proposition~2.2]{RobertsSengul2018}).
+The results in the present paper can be used to find the precise scaling of quantitative noise-sensitivity for events concerning the sizes of the largest components (like $A_n$ for instance).
 However, we leave this question and precise statements for future work.